 1. Popularity scope

 Airbnb is popular in the sense that it has over 7 million listings in 191 countries throughout the world.
-It dominates the short term rental accommodation business as even people who can't rent out their entire place can rent a particular part or a few rooms on Airbnb.
+It dominates the short term rental accommodation business as even people who can't rent out their entire place can rent a particular part or a few private rooms on Airbnb.
 Since the launch, Airbnb has entertained around 400 million guests, which means that it is a top priority for anyone looking for a place.
 However, due to a concentrated amount of listings, the competition can be higher, so the base price, description, and services have to be up to the mark so that the host can build a rapport with the clientele.

 2. Experiences service